Luke 3

 [16] John answered, saying to all, I indeed baptize you with water; but there comes He that is mightier than I, the lace of His sandals I am not worthy to untie; He will baptize you with the Holy Spirit and fire,

 John himself never lifted himself up in any way.
 In this place, we clearly see how humble John is and how he glorifies the beloved Son of God.
-He tells all that the Holy One of God is coming, and He deserves all the praise, and that the Holy Son of God is the one who gives them the Holy Spirit.
+He tells all that the Holy One of God is coming, and that He deserves all the praise, and that the Holy Son of God is the One who gives them the Holy Spirit.

-This verse tells all that the beloved Son of God is the one who has the authority to bring those who are worthy into His kingdom, but at the same time, the beloved Son of God has the authority to throw all those blasphemous souls into the lake of fire that cannot be stopped.
+This verse tells all that the beloved Son of God is the One who has the authority to bring those who are worthy into His kingdom, but at the same time, the beloved Son of God has the authority to throw all those blasphemous souls into the lake of fire that cannot be stopped.
 In that lake of fire, the flames are stronger than the sun itself, and there, everything will burn until it is all gone, even the ashes.

 [18] With many other exhortations therefore preached he the gospel to the people;